KaeruShi/Weeabooify-AE/README.md

 > [!Note]
 > For KernelSU users: root access must be manually enabled via the **KernelSU** app.

+## 🖼️ Preview
+For a detailed look at the **Weeabooify** app interface and features, please visit the [Preview Gallery](PREVIEW.md).
+The gallery provides a comprehensive set of screenshots highlighting the app’s design, customization options, and user experience.

 ## ❤️ Credits
 Special thanks to:
 - [Android Open Source Project (AOSP)](https://source.android.com) — Android source code